pietrop/autoEdit_2_user_manual/paperediting.md

 # Paper-editing

 If first time using the tool go ahead and [setup the STT API system first](/setup-stt-apis.md).
-Then [add some videos or audio files to transcribe](/transcribing.md).
+Then [add some videos or audio files to transcribe](/transcribing.md) that can then be used in the paper-edit

+#### What is a paper-edit?

+You can pull selections from various transcriptions, organised them into a story, and when you are done export that as a video sequence.
+Through an EDL, edit decision list, that can be opened with your video editing software of choice to continue editing your video.

+If you want to know more about what is paper-editing, and why should you bother, I once organised a workshop "_How to craft compelling stories out of video interviews?_" that focussed on the underlying evergreen storytelling principles that transcend the medium, introducing paper-editing in it's traditional  paper, scissors and tape as a key story crafting technique to gain insight into the process of interviewed based documentary production.
+[Check out this blog post for the slide notes](http://pietropassarelli.com/wip_london_july2016.html).

 ### 0. Create a new paper-edit {#adding-a-videoaudio}